Adaptive Log-Euclidean Metrics for SPD Matrix Learning: Properties OF ALEM

-Since the involved diffeomorphism $\mlog$ generalizes matrix logarithm, ALEM is indeed an adaptive generalization of LEM.
-Therefore, intuitively, ALEM would share every property of LEM.
-In this section, we will present some useful properties of our ALEM for machine learning, including Fréchet mean and invariance properties.
-All of the properties are shared by LEM, as LEM is a special case of our ALEM.
+Since our ALEMs are natural generalizations of LEM.
+Therefore, intuitively, ALEMs would share every property of LEM.
+This section introduces some useful properties of our ALEMs for machine learning, including Fréchet mean and invariance properties.

 Fréchet means are important tools for SPD matrices learning \cite{harandi2018dimensionality,chakraborty2018statistical,brooks2019riemannian,chakraborty2020manifoldnorm}.
 Like LEM, our ALEM also enjoys closed forms of Fréchet means.
-We present a more general result, the weighted Fréchet mean, including the Fréchet mean as a special case.
-The following proposition indicates that the weighted Fréchet mean corresponds to the weighted mean in the logarithmic domain. \begin{proposition}[Weighted Fréchet Means] For $m$ points $S_1,\cdots S_m$ in SPD manifolds with associated weights $w_1,\cdots,w_m \in \bbRplus$, the weighted Fréchet mean $M$ over the metric space $\{\spd{n},\dalem\}$ has a closed form
+We present a more general result, the weighted Fréchet mean. \begin{proposition}[Weighted Fréchet Means] For $m$ points $S_1,\cdots S_m$ in SPD manifolds with associated weights $w_1,\cdots, w_m \in \bbRplus$, the weighted Fréchet mean $M$ over the metric space $\{\spd{n},\dalem\}$ has a closed form

 \end{proposition}

 Like LEM, although our ALEM does not conform with the affine-invariance, our ALEM enjoys some other kinds of invariance. \begin{proposition}[Bi-invariance] ALEM is a Lie group bi-invariant metric. \end{proposition} \begin{proposition} [Exponential Invariance] The Fréchet means under ALEM are exponential-invariant.
 In other words, for $S_1,\cdots S_m \in \spd{n}$ and $\beta \in \bbRscalar$,